Recreation

 Games Arcades

-To use the games you need to purchase a “Play Card” from a kiosk in the arcade using cash, credit card or your Key to the World room key card.
+To use the games you need to purchase a “Play Card” from a kiosk in the arcade using cash, credit card or your Magic Band.
 These cards are rechargeable and can also be used at any other Walt Disney World Resort arcades equipped with the cashless system.

 Both Games Arcades are now open 24 hours (as from May 2009).